Visiting Seaside Village North Berwick

 Climbing the hill from the river

 The sun was setting by the time we arrived back to the cottage.
 Mandy and Teo went inside I made my down the steep hill to the check out the river there.
-At the bottom I found a good that I wasn’t the only one that visited this area.
-There was a number of rock towers erected on the river bed with majestic views all around.
-I found a area that could be a great option if swimming is a priority.
+At the bottom I found out there had been others here prior…there was a number of rock towers erected on the river bed… with majestic views all around.
+I found a area that could be a great option for swimming, if swimming is a priority that is.
 If it was noon instead of dusk I would’ve totally been game for a good swim…maybe next time.

 River bed a short walk from the cottage